top of page

 A homozygous result means we have two mutated or weak copies of that gene variant.

 What does that mean?
 It means that my MTHFR enzyme has a 20% reduction in activity.
-(It could have been up to an 80% reduction if I'd had more defects.)
-Other people I have had tested have had mutations for the C667T, which causes up to 30-40% reduction of the enzyme activity, or one of both which has an added cardiovascular risk, and 40-50% reduction in enzyme function.
+(It could have been up to an 80% reduction if I'd had more SNPs.)
+Other people I have had tested have had SNPs for the C667T, which causes up to 30-40% reduction of the enzyme activity, or one of both which has an added cardiovascular risk, and 40-50% reduction in enzyme function.

 Stress plays such a big role in our health!
 Never underestimate the effect that chronic stress can have on your health.